 Skyren Concrete owner Jason Benson Details Work Completed for Sugar Hill, GA Cantina Loca Restaurant

-Skyren Concrete Construction completes another full interior concrete pour for Tex-Mex Restaurant Cantina Loca.
+Dallas, Georgia Concrete Company provides full interior pour for North Georgia Taqueria & Margarita Bar

-Dallas, Georgia, USA., 2022-May-03 — /EPR Network/ — Jason Benson, owner of Skyren Concrete Construction, announced the completion of another full interior concrete pour, provided for Tex-Mex Restaurant Cantina Loca.
-Sugar Hill, Georgia’s Cantina Loca Restaurant features authentic Tex-Mex food and Signature Margaritas.
+Dallas, Georgia, USA, 2022-May-04 — /EPR Network/ — Jason Benson, owner of Skyren Concrete Construction, announced the completion of another full interior concrete pour, provided for Tex-Mex Restaurant Cantina Loca.

 “We are proud to be a part of the team that built Cantina Loca in Sugar Hill,” said Benson.
 “All the folks from the restaurant were great to work with and believe me when I tell you, their food and drinks are both great!”

-Cantina Loca Restaurant carefully craft their dishes to have lots of fun and flavor and their Margaritas are always made with fresh fruit juice, using one of two different delicious recipes.
-They have a fun list of popular and new tequilas for everyone to enjoy.
+About Cantina Loca Taqueria & Margarita Bar: Sugar Hill, Georgia’s Cantina Loca Restaurant features authentic Tex-Mex food and Signature Margaritas.
+They carefully craft their dishes to have lots of fun and flavor and their Margaritas are always made with fresh fruit juice, using one of two different delicious recipes.

-Their Margarita‘s are made with fresh fruit juice.
-They use two different recipes.
-One is a Sweet n Sour Mix that is made with fresh limes and lemons.
-The second is a Margarita Mix that is made with fresh limes, lemons and oranges.

-The Sweet n Sour Mix gives a traditional tart taste and the Margarita Mix gives that little bit of extra sweetness.
-One of these have been chosen carefully in each of signature Margarita’s.

 For more information on Skyren Concrete Construction’s partnership with Cantina Loca Taqueria & Margarita Bar, please contact Kurt Jensen at (770) 635-7400 or Kurt@SkyrenConcrete.com